Enelg52/KittyStager/README.md

 - Payload :
     - [x] Raw shellcode
     - [x] Hex shellcode
+- Build :
+  - [x] Generate the kitten from the config file
+  - [ ] Compile the kitten with go & garble
+  - [ ] Sign the kitten with a copied certificate
+  - [ ] Generate description

 > Some settings can be changed in the [config](config.yaml) file